leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is surgery the main treatment for ptosis?

 ## intent: ptosis-treatment_surgical-oculoplastic
-- Is ptosis surgery medisave claimable?
-- Can I claim medisave for ptosis surgery?
+- What are the risks of ptosis surgery?
-- Is ptosis surgery subsidised by the government?
+- Is surgery for my droopy eyelid risky?
-- I am a subsidised patient, can I go for ptosis surgery?
+- What are the dangers of ptosis surgery?
+- I want to lift up my eyelids, what are the risks?
+- Are there any side effects from ptosis surgery?
-- When can a subsidised patient undergo ptosis surgery?
+- What can go wrong with ptosis surgery?
-- Which insurance can I claim for ptosis surgery?
+- Are there any problems with ptosis surgery?
-- How much does ptosis surgery cost?
-- Can ptosis surgery be paid using medisave?
+- Is ptosis surgery high risk?
-- Can I use medisave for ptosis surgery?
+- I am on blood thinners, do I need to stop for ptosis surgery?
-- What subsidies are available for ptosis surgery?
-- Is ptosis surgery expensive?
+- I would like to know the risks of ptosis surgery

 ## intent: ptosis-treatment_surgical-oculoplastic_6
 - Is ptosis surgery medisave claimable?